MedidhiManeesha/ChefGPT-RecipeGenerator/README.md

 ### Phase 1: TinyLlama (Experimental)

 I started by fine-tuning **TinyLlama-1.1B-chat-v1.0** on my custom 1000-recipe Indian dataset using QLoRA in Google Colab.
-The first training run was a disaster—loss dropped to 0.0000 due to wrong hyperparameters (too high learning rate, no weight decay).
-After fixing the training arguments (lowered LR, added weight decay, proper batch size + gradient accumulation), I achieved a final loss of ~1.14.
+I achieved a final loss of ~1.14.
 The model learned the format but outputs felt repetitive and lacked creativity.

 ### Phase 2: Zephyr-7B-β (Final Model)

-I switched to **Zephyr-7B-β** because it's currently one of the best open models for structured, creative text generation.
+I switched to **Zephyr-7B-β** because it's the best open LLM model for structured, creative text generation.
 Running it in Colab (T4 GPU) with 4-bit quantization + ngrok tunneling, I connected it to my local React frontend.
-The results were stunning—dynamic, authentic Indian recipes with proper unique steps and natural language, all without any fine-tuning!
+The results were authentic Indian recipes with proper unique steps and I ran this model without any fine-tuning.

 ---